rafaelcgs10/TweetHunter/README.md

 access_secret: XXXXXXXX
 ```

-6. Create a database in postgres called myDB.
+6. Create a database in postgres called tweet_hunter.

-   Make sure that the user is called `rafael` and that it has the password `123456`.
-   You may also customize this in `config/database.yml`
+   You may customize who is the user in `config/database.yml`, but may also skip this!

 7. Run `rake db:migrate` from the project folder.